React ⚡️

 After working on several React

-projects, we settled down on the following file organization (this structure is closed to the general JS application structure):
+projects, the team settled down on the following file organization (this structure is close to the general JS application structure):

 adapters/